Lab Personnel. |

 Dissertation: Judges' treatment of the knowing and intelligent requirements for Miranda waivers.

-Current Position: Assistant Professor, Department of Public Health Sciences; Associate Director of Mental Health Policy Research, Institute of Law, Psychiatry, & Public Policy, University of Virginia.
+Current Position: Associate Professor of Research, Department of Public Health Sciences; Associate Director of Mental Health Policy Research, Institute of Law, Psychiatry, & Public Policy, University of Virginia.

 Amanda Dovidio Zelechoski, J.D., Ph.D.